7 Effective B2B Marketing Strategies to Grow your Business

 Consider Your Website’s Conversion Rate

-Every time someone visits your site, they have the opportunity to click a link or complete an action.
+Every time someone visits your site, they can click a link or complete an action.
 You want that action to lead them to a conversion funnel to convert them into customers.

-You can track your website’s conversion rate by logging the number of visitors and the number of people who follow your link.
+You can track your website’s conversion rate by logging the number of visitors and people who follow your link.

 However, it’s important to remember that a high conversion rate doesn’t mean having a good website.
 You need to design your website with your target audience in mind.
 It’s equally vital to know which pages on your site generate conversions.
 You should identify the areas of your site that are most effective.

 You can analyse the performance of your website by logging your visitors, analysing your content, and tracking your conversions.